Sleepio is a revolutionary digital treatment for insomnia

 I can’t believe I learned so much in such a short time after suffering for decades.
 This program is brilliant.

-Over a third of US workers suffer from poor sleep, and as a result are at increased risk of reduced workplace performance and functioning, including reduced focus, increased risk of injury, and poorer mental health.3-6 Though accessible, commonly-prescribed sleep medications can cause side effects like drowsiness and memory loss.7
+About one in three US adults suffer from poor sleep and as a result are at increased risk of reduced workplace performance and functioning, including reduced focus, increased risk of injury, and poorer mental health.3-6 Though accessible, commonly prescribed sleep medications can cause side effects like drowsiness and memory loss.7,8

 Learn why more and more organizations are focusing on employee sleep and mental health